-Through The Purple Jacket, we met thousands of caregivers from all over the world who felt just like we did, scared, concerned, and hopeful for a cure, yet willing to share their knowledge and resources which helps build a strong community and strong friendships.
-It was also during this time we coined a nickname for Richard, “TLO”…meaning "The Little One", as Richard stood a foot shorter than me!
+Through The Purple Jacket, we met thousands of caregivers from all over the world who felt just like we did, scared, concerned, and hopeful for a cure, yet willing to share their knowledge and resources, which helps build a strong community and strong friendships.
+During this time, we also coined a nickname for Richard, “TLO,”…meaning "The Little One," as Richard stood a foot shorter than me!

-Richard loved reading the comments from our readers and he was always thrilled when someone simply asked..."How's TLO Today!"
+Richard loved reading the comments from our readers, and he was always thrilled when someone asked..."How's TLO Today!"

-The Purple Jacket is also a symbol of self-care and self-compassion, two very important components of life that are often lost in the midst of caregiving.
+The Purple Jacket is also a symbol of the self-care and self-compassion we had for each other, two very important components of life that are often lost in the midst of caregiving.

 We always signed off our blog post on The Purple Jacket by saying..."We might have cancer, but cancer never had us."
-This slogan was part of the self-compassion and love we had for each other.
-Mindful that I was the co-pilot in this journey, we were on this roller-coaster ride together and no matter what cancer would throw at us, we were in this together as one.
+This slogan was part of our self-compassion and love for each other.
+Mindful that I was the co-pilot in this journey, we were on this roller-coaster ride together, and no matter what cancer would throw at us, we were in this together as one.

-Creating the Whole Care Network has been my way to give back to the Caregiving community who allowed us to share our story which brought comfort and joy to both Richard and me while establishing life-long friendships through our caregiving journey.
+Creating the Whole Care Network has been my way of giving back to the Caregiving community, who allowed us to share our story, bringing comfort and joy to Richard and me while establishing life-long friendships through our caregiving journey.

 To learn more about the Whole Care Network and how you can join as a contributor, visit our 'About' page by clicking here!